docutils/docutils/docutils/docs/user/latex.rst

 .. contents:: :local:

 .. _option:
+.. _setting:
+.. _settings:

 Options/Settings
 ----------------

-Options can be specified as
+Docutils configuration settings can be specified as

 * command-line options, or